Where to stay in Cartagena: Best areas and hotels

 • Hotel Casa Lola Deluxe Gallery.
 A 5-star hotel with double rooms and suites.
 It features multiple outdoor pools, a wellness center, and breakfast is included.

-3. Bocagrande, for those seeking beachfront accommodations and luxury hotels
+3. Bocagrande, for those seeking beachfront and luxury hotels

 Bocagrande

-I recommend it to those who plan to spend many days in the city and want to enjoy less touristy activities.
+I recommend to stay in this area to those who plan to spend many days in the city and want to enjoy less touristy activities.

-Below, I recommend a couple of hotels in Bocagrande, one for those traveling on a tighter budget and two others for those with a higher budget:
+Below, I recommend a few hotels in Bocagrande, some for those traveling on a tighter budget and some others for those with a higher budget:

 • San Martin Cartagena.
 A lovely and welcoming 3-star hotel located just 100 meters from the beach.
 They offer single, double, triple, and quadruple rooms and feature a courtyard, a bar, and a seating area.